Prepare for business threats by knowing your enterprise inside out

-Bring-your-own-device (BYOD) has revolutionized business, enabling employees to increase productivity by accessing applications and files from anywhere at any time.
+Bring-your-own-device (BYOD) has revolutionized business, enabling employees to increase productivity by accessing business applications and files from anywhere at any time.
 But the dark side of BYOD gives IT and security pros nightmares: They’re unable to have complete visibility on the many wireless networks employees use outside of the office.
 Employees usually don’t think twice about connecting with public Wi-Fi networks at coffee shops, hotels and airports, but that’s where cybercriminals use man-in-the-middle (MITM) attacks to intercept the internet connection and gain access to the information transmitted — opening the door to your business data.

-Because of its inherent risk to data and application security, BYOD should take front seat in your disaster recovery plan (DRP).
+Because of its inherent risk to data and business applications security, BYOD should take front seat in your disaster recovery plan (DRP).
 To ensure company data can be retrieved from your employees’ many devices in case of a disaster, enforce scheduled backups.
 Make it a simple process so employees won’t object, but be certain data securely reaches your cloud.
 And it goes without saying that your enterprise should know the devices your employees use for work.
 Take a BYOD inventory monthly, even more frequently if you have the time, and assess if the devices are properly configured.

 A data breach now costs $4 million on average, as Fortune reports.
 Cybercriminals cause the majority of breaches, but threats can also come from the inside, via disgruntled employees and contractors with privileged access aiming to bring down a company with the theft of data.